Senior Fellows

 Douglas Day, KC CARE Health Center

-Doug is proud to have served on the board of directors for the Association of Fundraising Professionals of Greater Kansas City, as the Marketing co-chair and is presently the President of the William Jewell College Alumni Board of Governors.
+A passionate advocate for nonprofit leadership, Doug serves as a senior fellow with the Midwest Center for Nonprofit Leadership.
+He previously served on the board of the Association of Fundraising Professionals of Greater Kansas City as Marketing Co-Chair and currently leads as President of the William Jewell College Alumni Board of Governors.

 Eugene Dooley, Dooley & Associates